efigence/redmine_bulk_time_entries/README.md

 ## Usage

-* In case of longer periods of absence user does not have to complete timelog day by day - it is possible to choose a range and automatically fill in the hours for each day between these two dates
+In case of longer periods of absence user does not have to complete timelog day by day - it is possible to choose a time range and automatically fill in the same amount of hours for each day between these two dates.

 ## License